ToneCrafter-Team/ToneCrafter/README.md

 To do this, go to: https://docs.anaconda.com/anaconda/user-guide/tasks/tensorflow/
 And follow the instructions that are given to you.

-Then, if you want to have fun on the models created by the Google team with the Magenta project, follow the installation instructions on their GitHub:
-To do this, go to: https://docs.anaconda.com/anaconda/user-guide/tasks/tensorflow/
-And follow the instructions that are given to you.

 Then, if you want to have fun on the models created by the Google team with the Magenta project, follow the installation instructions on their GitHub: https://github.com/magenta/magenta

 ### Dataset